Dekr0/Winter2022Md/IntroductionToSoftwareEngineering/01-notes.md

     - same for cohesion but in another way around
   - find a balance point
   - OOP try to make a class more cohesion but the coupling can be complicate
+- There is a balance about simplicity
+  - It does not mean using what intially come out of mind (naive approach) because it might not be a good design
+  - Try to keep it elegant and simple.
+Interface, abstract classes and superclasses are good in the future development but it might not be used in the current stage.
+---
+## Project
+---
+- The project app should be built extensive despite it is term project.
+  - The project app might be used in the future
+- Each week should have a closure instead of have tasks unfinished / partial finished, incompleted unit testing.
+  - Testing should integrate with the development process
+    - i.e., intergrate testing as earlier as possible
+  - Integrate components as earlier as possible to ensure all components work as intended
+- Get start on
+  - Firestore
+    - Get a grasp on the basic
+  - Unit Testing on Android Studio
+---
+## Class Participation Exercise 5
+---
+- General class: `Piece` -> location, white or black, etc. (basic functionality)
+  - specialize classes for different type of pieces
+    - special type of movement
+    - ...
+- `Board` class -> track and manging pieces, winning condition?
+- `Side` / `Player` class
+- Not every action in a question corresponding to a method in class.
+It might be better to make them into a class in terms of design.
+  - Actions that need additioanl information to descirbe them
+  - Actions can be things -> a class.
+    - has-a relationship
+- Sergate classes into smaller classes / Factor components from classes into other classes
+  - based on responsibilities
+- Program to supertype and also break down abstract concepts into more elemental (basic) and detail (concrete) concepts.
+---
+## Wireframe and Story board
+---